lshhhhhhh/DiscreteMathSolution/README.md

 # DiscreteMathSolution
-Solution for "Computer Projects" of Discrete Mathematics and its application 7th Edition in java
+Solution for "Computer Projects" in Discrete Mathematics and its application 7th Edition in java